wlwl2/case-utils/README.md

 Utility functions for working with string case in Node.js.

+## Motivation

-The advantage of using this package is that there are a few dependencies and the string manipulation code can be seen in a single file (index.js).
+1. The advantage of using this package is that there are a few dependencies and the string manipulation code can be seen in a single file (index.js).

+2. Indicates **what you are converting from** and **what you are converting to** in the same function name.

+3. Get all of this done formally, because it's getting annoying even when I am writing in C#.

+## Features

 This package includes a function that for example: